amuvarma13/orpheus/readme.md

 ##### GPU requirements: minimum of 1 gpu with 80gb of vram

 You can use more GPUs to train faster.
 The model converges very quickly and you don't need to train it on the entire datasets (which we provide).
 The total training time if you were to train it on the entire dataset would be 16 H100-hours.

+You should use the dataset we provide unless you have a reason not to.

 #### Option 1: Use our highlevel API